lfvm/json_syntax_highlighter/README.md

 Script that reads a json file, and outputs an html that highlihts different tokens of the json like keys, values, braces, etc.

-## The types of tokens that we will be using are:
+### How does the algorithm works?

+To parse a json document, the algorithm most be able to recognize different tokens that represents its content, in our case, the tokens used for this project are the following:

-Number - a symbol that expresses a float or an interger
+- Number - a symbol that expresses a float or an interger

-Operator - the symbols that we use to make arithmetic operations
+- Operator - the symbols that we use to make arithmetic operations

-Bracket - the symbols that are used for separation '[ ]'
+- Bracket - the symbols that are used for separation '[ ]'

-Key - it is a piece of information that is used for retrieving some data
+- Key - it is a piece of information that is used for retrieving some data

-String - a combination of letters that conform words
+- String - a combination of letters that conform words

-Object -  An element (or instance) of a class
+- Object -  Symbols used to represent a js object '{ }'

 ## Ethical consequences of this Project